marionettejs/backbone.marionette/docs/basics.md

 ### Function Context

-Each function call will receive the class instance as its `this` context - this gives you a handy way to access `this` in instances where it may have changed.
+When using functions to set attributes, Marionette will assign the instance of your new class as `this`.
+You can use this feature to ensure you're able to access your object in cases where `this` isn't what you might expect it to be.
 For example, the value or result of [`templateContext`](./marionette.view.md#template-context) is [bound to its data object](./marionette.view.md#binding-of-this) so using a